Shailkumari16/Shailkumari16/README.md

 - 👋 Hi, I’m @Shailkumari16
-- 👀 I’m interested in ML/AI
+- 👀 I’m interested in
-- 🌱 I’m currently learning Python and ML
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Python and ML Projects
+- 💞️ I’m looking to collaborate on Python
-- 📫 How to reach me shailk828113@gmail.com
+- 📫 How to reach me

 <!---
 Shailkumari16/Shailkumari16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.